RodneyMcCoy/elliptical-pattern-identification/README.md

 <!-- CONTRIBUTORS -->
 ## Contributors

+Initially, this code base was created by Thomas Colligan.

-This repository was mirrored from and based off of malachiRivkin's and kareece's [Original Work](https://github.com/malachiRivkin/hodographAnalysis) for the 2020 solar eclipse project.
+Then, malachiRivkin's and kareece's expanded on Colligan's code, and ported it into Python, in their [Original Work](https://github.com/malachiRivkin/hodographAnalysis) for the 2020 solar eclipse project.
 To contact those two, you can *hopefully* find malachiRivkin [Here](https://github.com/malachiRivkin) and kareece [Here](https://github.com/kareece).
-The original code base was created by Thomas Colligan, and was ported over to python by those two.

-Although this repository isn't explicitly associated with any of them, we have revamped and continued their work at this repository for our *Senior Capstone Project*.
-For giving credit, our information is below.
+We have revamped and continued their work at this repository for our *Senior Capstone Project*.
+Our information is below.
 Any questions that aren't answered here should be sent to Dr. Bernards.

 **Rodney McCoy** &middot;